 Right now, controlling Tim’s supply chain is a multi-person, multi-department, multi-database job.
-Supply chain management, meaning the way in which you control the process of raw parts flowing through your inventory into production of the finish good and getting that product from its origin to the consumption point, is a crucial part of any discrete manufacturer’s business.
+Supply chain management, meaning the way in which you control the process of raw parts flowing through your inventory into production of the finished good and getting that product from its origin to the consumption point, is a crucial part of any discrete manufacturer’s business.
 Tim’s team struggles with balancing the flow of that information and how it is controlled and spread across to the supplier, wholesaler, retailer and their customers.
 He has to find a way to reduce order sizes and lead times, all while integrating a better way to track pricing and produce more accurate estimates.

 Challenge 2: Scheduling

 Because 40% of Tim’s jobs are custom work and the remaining 60% is producing the company’s two product lines, accurate scheduling is paramount.
 His team currently spends hours reconciling employee schedules using an Excel spreadsheet and they do the same with their machine scheduling.
 When a project or part changes in a job, it usually means Tim’s costs go up, his estimates are no longer valid and the problem ripples through his business like a giant domino chip.
 Without a way to automatically adjust and be more flexible when it comes to the production schedule, Tim’s company is continuously falling short of his client’s delivery dates and is seeing a decline in new customer sales.

 Challenge 3: Automation